dudebroSW/AutoUVMOF/README.md

 [![Blender Version](https://img.shields.io/badge/Blender-3.6.4+-orange)](https://www.blender.org/) [![License](https://img.shields.io/badge/License-MIT-blue)](LICENSE)

-Professional UV unwrapping integration between Blender and Ministry of Flat (MOF).
+UV unwrapping integration between Blender and Ministry of Flat (MOF).
 This add-on lets you use MOF directly in Blender to unwrap your meshes quickly.
 Instead of manually exporting files and running commands, it handles everything with one click – it exports your mesh, runs MOF’s unwrapping tools, and brings the new UVs back into Blender.
 Your original UVs stay untouched as backups, and the new MOF-generated UVs get added as a separate layer.
-It also copies over sharp edges and materials and can optionally replace your original mesh with the MOF-processed version (while keeping its position/rotation).
+It also copies over sharp edges and materials and can optionally replace your original mesh with the MOF-processed version.
 Requires MOF installed separately.
 Useful for game assets, architectural models, or any project where you need clean, automated UV unwrapping.

 ![blender_QfP0Nr2MY8](https://github.com/user-attachments/assets/f22fe1d6-4d5c-44cf-9252-135656626c29)

 ## Features

-- 🎛️ Single-click UV unwrapping utilizing MOF engine
+- Single-click UV unwrapping utilizing MOF engine
-- 🚀 Batch Processing: Process multiple meshes in one go with a progress bar update
+- Batch Processing: Process multiple meshes in one go
-- 📏 Resolution presets from 32 to 4096 for island spacing control
+- Resolution presets from 32 to 4096 for island spacing control
-- 🔄 Aspect ratio control for non-square textures
+- Aspect ratio control for non-square textures
-- 🗺️ World-space scaling and texture density settings
+- World-space scaling and texture density settings
-- ⚙️ Advanced settings for mesh replacement, UV transfers, and edge sharpness preservation
+- Advanced settings for mesh replacement, UV transfers, and edge sharpness preservation

 ## Installation